RobinBoers/geheimesite.nl/src/content/en/how-it-was-made.md

 ## Open-source

 I open-sourced most of my website, and like my other projects, it can be found on my [GitHub profile](https://github.com/RobinBoers/geheimesite.nl).

-I haven't yet decided on the license I'll use for my main site and my blog.
+I haven't yet decided on the license.
+I want to open-source my site properly, but I also don't want sites that look a lot like mine out there.
+In short, I'm fine with people using my code for their site, as long as it looks different and isn't just straight up a copy of mine.
+I also don't want any commercial or patented use.
+If you know the proper license, please contact me at [hello@geheimesite.nl](mailto:hello@geheimesite.nl).

 I've also open-sourced the blogging software I built for [my neolog](https://micro.geheimesite.nl), called neopub.
 It can be found here: [github.com/neopublished/neopub](https://github.com/neopublished/neopub).
 It is licensed under the Apache License 2.0.